chrisnoonan98675/site/xl-release/concept/dashboard-report.markdown

 ![Releases efficiency](../images/dashboard-release-efficiency.png)

-## Average release duration and automation
+## Average release duration over time

-The **Average release duration and automation** section allows you to assess whether your level of automation improved over time during the selected time period.
+The **Average release duration over time** section allows you to assess whether your level of automation improved over time during the selected time period.
 It shows the percentage of automated tasks in [completed](/xl-release/concept/release-life-cycle.html) releases during the selected time period, aggregated per month.

 ![Average release duration and automation](../images/dashboard-release-duration.png)

-## Releases per month
+## Number of releases

-The **Releases per month** section shows how many releases were [completed](/xl-release/concept/release-life-cycle.html) in each month in the selected time period.
+The **Number of releases** section shows how many releases were [completed](/xl-release/concept/release-life-cycle.html) in each month in the selected time period.

 ![Releases per month](../images/dashboard-release-number.png)